andrei-motora/delivery-performance-analytics/README.md

 ### Prerequisites

 - MySQL 8.0 or higher
-- Tableau Desktop (for visualization)
+- Tableau Desktop 2021.1 or higher (for dashboard visualization)

 ### Quick Start